synesissoftware/UNIXem/README.txt

 UNIXem - README
 ===============

-Updated:    30th July 2015
+Updated:    25th September 2015

-See the introduction in the accompanying doc/html/1.10.1/index.html file.
+See the introduction in the accompanying doc/html/1.10.2/index.html file.

 =============================== End of file ================================